emmercm/igir/docs/examples.md

 First, you need to download a set of [DATs](dats.md).
 For these examples I'll assume you downloaded a No-Intro daily P/C XML `.zip`.

 Let's say that you have a directory named `ROMs/` that contains ROMs for many different systems, and it needs some organization.
 To make sure we're alright with the output, we'll have `igir` copy these files rather than move them.
-We'll also zip them for some disk & future processing efficiency.
+We'll also zip them to reduce disk space & speed up future scans.

 ```shell
 igir copy zip test \